Navigation

 Three-Tier Selection Standards

 First tier is pedigree tracing.
 Select descendants of breeding stock with race achievements within three generations, focusing on three key indicators: "homing rate," "sprint speed," and "adverse weather adaptability."
 For example, if grandparents and parents excelled in long-distance races (500+ km), this pigeon's long-distance endurance genes will be stronger.
+Strains with strong short-distance explosive power (like the Janssen line) and long-distance endurance strains (like the Delbar line) should be chosen based on your target race.

-• Tight lustrous feathers (muscle fullness)
+• Tight and glossy feathers (muscle fullness)

-• Thick uncracked foot pads (overall health)
+• Thick and uncracked foot pads (overall health)

-Inbreeding: Double-Edged Sword of Breeding
+Inbreeding: The Double-Edged Sword of Breeding

 The Hidden Power of Maternal Inheritance

 DisclaimerThe content provided on this website is for informational purposes only and does not constitute investment, breeding, or medical advice.
 All data is cited from public sources.
 AviQ is not responsible for the accuracy of the data or any losses incurred from the use of this information.
+If there is any infringement, please contact us and we will address it immediately.